palewire/first-visual-story/tutorial/template.md

 Then run the `commit` command above again.
 ````

 The final step is to syncronize the changes we’ve made on our computer with the copy of the repository hosted on github.com.
-This is done via the [`push`](https://git-scm.com/docs/git-push) tool.
+This is done via the [`push`](https://git-scm.com/docs/git-push) command.
 This complicated `git` command requires two inputs.

-First, the command asks for the name of the remote repository where you’d like to send your changes.
-In the parlance of `git`, the default name is `origin`.
+First, `push` asks for the name of the remote repository where you’d like to send your changes.
+In the parlance of `git`, the default target is `origin`.

 Second, you need to provide the [branch](<https://en.wikipedia.org/wiki/Branching_(version_control)>) of the code you’d like to syncronize.
 Branching is a tool for maintaining parallel versions of your code within the same respository.
 We won't get that sophisticated in this tutorial, so you can stick to the default code branch, which is called `main`.